KUWAIT

 Essential Trip Information

-For both countries, passports must be valid for at least six months beyond your stay.
+All travelers need a passport valid for at least six months beyond their stay.

 Best Ways to Handle Currency: